kawaiigabrielneko/tp/docs/DeveloperGuide.md

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
-* **Notes**: A short paragraph that is written for a person to remind the user about details of that person
+* **Notes**: A short paragraph that is written for a client to remind the user about details of that client
-* **Client**: A person the user is selling or trying to sell insurance to
+* **Client**: A client the user is selling or trying to sell insurance to

 --------------------------------------------------------------------------------------------------------------------